alexfigliolia/metrics/README.md

 ## Basic Usage

 ### Instrumenting Metrics
 Metrics can wrap any experience pertinent to your end users.
 This can include user-onboarding, core features initializing, UI rendering with resolved API data, and more.
-Tracking these metrics in production environments will help assess real customer performance, catch regressions and bugs, and assist in identifying pain points within your application.
+Tracking these metrics in production environments will help assess real customer performance, catch regressions and bugs, and assist with identifying pain points within your application.
 ```typescript
 import { Metric } from "@figliolia/metrics";